Argienewdev/Hack-Compiler/README.md

 # Hack Assembly Language Compiler (GUI Version)

 ## Application Overview
-A simple graphical compiler that converts Hack Assembly Language (.asm) to Hack Machine Code (.hack).
+A simple graphical compiler that converts Hack Assembly Language (.asm) to Hack Machine Code (.hack)

+The repo comes with test input files taken from https://www.nand2tetris.org/

+It also comes with their compiled counterparts

 ## Important Assumption
 ⚠️ **The compiler assumes all input code is syntactically correct**